ginstrom/paladin-novel/manuscript/chapter-01.md

 The hold stretched before him in the dim light.
 A collection of hunched shapes chained in pairs.
 The air hung thick with the smell of unwashed bodies, fear-sweat, and something else.
 Something that made him breathe through his mouth.

 The man beside him had shoulders like a dock worker and fists to match.
 Purple bruises mottled his face.
 His thick wrists were chaged where he'd fought his bonds.
-His breathing came in harsh rasps.
-When his eyes flicked open, they held the kind of spark that meant trouble.
+Air wheezed through his throat, each intake scraping like sandpaper.
+When his eyes flicked open, pupils sharp as broken glass, muscles coiled beneath bruised skin.
 The muscles in his jaw kept working, like he was chewing on words too dangerous to speak.

 Across from Gond, two figures slumped forward.
 One sat perfectly still—too still.
 His head lolled at an angle that spoke of either a broken neck or final surrender.
 Flies had begun their grisly work around his vacant stare.
 Tattered silk clung to his frame—once fine clothing now stained with blood and worse.
 A merchant, perhaps, or minor noble who'd trusted the wrong people.